niraj-sh7/OncoVision/README.md

-# OncoVision — Histopathology AI Assistant (Hackathon Starter)
+# OncoVision: Histopathology AI Assistant

 End-to-end demo that classifies **histology patches** as suspicious/benign and returns an **explainability heatmap (Grad-CAM)**.